erpushpinderrana/dockerize-existing-drupal-project/README.md

  * ``docker container inspect`` Display detailed information on one or more containers
  * ``docker stop $(docker ps -a -q)`` To stop all of Docker containers
  * ``docker rm $(docker ps -a -q)``  To remove all of Docker containers
+ * ``docker network prune`` To remove all networks not used by at least one container.

 ## FAQ